ExQDev/naps2/NAPS2.Agent/README.md

-GetVer = 2101,        // Used by Agent, gets NAPS version or tells that it is not connected MyVer = 2201,         // Used by NAPS, sends its version to all clients GetConnectedNAPS = 3000 // Get NAPS version or tells that it is not connected
+GetVer = 2101,        // Used by Agent, gets NAPS version or tells that it is not connected MyVer = 2201,         // Used by NAPS, sends its version to all clients GetConnectedNAPS = 3000 // Get NAPS version or tells that it is not connected ScanStart = 0220,     // Fires on scan was started ScanEnd = 0222,       // Fires on scan was ended OnError = 0300        // Fires when catches error during scan
 ```

 Example usage is described in [example.cshtml](example.cshtml) file.